ihhub/fheroes2/doc/README.txt

 These rights were transferred to Ubisoft.
 We do not encourage and do not support any form of illegal usage of the original game.
 We strongly advise to purchase the original game on GOG or Ubisoft Store platforms.
-Alternatively, you can download a free demo version of the game.
+Alternatively, you can download a free demo version of the game with help of our scripts.

 --- Installation and Requirements ---
 You are required to have at a demo or full version of Heroes of Might and Magic II